openkraken/website/docs/guide/contribute/test.en-US.md

 Kraken provides the `snapshot()` function to take a screenshot of the current rendering result and save it as a PNG image.
 The name of the image depends on the values ​​of `describe` and `it` in the test case.

-When the name of the generated picture already exists locally, the test framework will compare the memory of the two pictures.
-If it finds that the rendering results of the two pictures are different, it will cause the `snapshot()` to throw an exception, making The test failed.
+When the generated image name already exists locally, the test framework will compare the memory of the two images by pixel.
+If there is a difference in the rendering results of the two images, it will cause the `snapshot()` to throw an exception, making The test failed.

 The generated image files will be stored in `integration_tests/snapshots`.